What is 0.08 As a Percent?

 How Can I Tell if I’m Drunk?

-How Does Smoking Affect my BAC Level?
+How Does Smoking Affect My BAC Level?

 How Can I Avoid Being Over the Limit?

 With proper planning, it’s easy to avoid any penalties due to being over the limit in blood alcohol content (BAC).
 If you’re approaching your limit, you can slow down and rely on alternative transportation such as Uber or Lyft.
-Some states even have taxi services that are connected with government-sanctioned BAC tracking; if you call one of these taxi companies, they will drive slowly around until your BAC reaches 0.00 before they take you home so that no penalties apply to your license or criminal record (not all areas offer these special services though).
-You can also plan to have an additional sober driver just in case; it may be worth investing in some Uber gift cards for those emergencies too!
+Some states even have taxi services that are connected with government-sanctioned BAC tracking; if you call one of these taxi companies, they will drive slowly around until your BAC reaches 0.00 before they take you home so that no penalties apply to your license or criminal record (not all areas offer these unique services though).
+You can also plan to have an additional sober driver just in case; it may be worth investing in some Uber gift cards for those emergencies, too!

 Should You Take a Breathalyzer Test?